Danisc4rp4/daninvisible/README.md

-Create a new "githubactions" role to attach to the githubactions SA, with the following permissions: resourcemanager.projects.setIamPolicy
+Create a new "githubactions" role to attach to the githubactions SA, with the following permissions: resourcemanager.projects.setIamPolicy iam.serviceAccounts.create

 Create a new key, select JSON type.
 Copy the downloaded file, and paste it into Gitlab Settings Actions Secrets.

 Create a Personal access Token on Github.
 Click on your user icon, then Settings, then Developer settings, Personal Access Tokens.
-Add the token as a secret into the env cicd of Github Actions GITHUB_TOKEN variable.
+Add the token as a secret into the env cicd of Github Actions CREATE_REPO variable.

 Set the env vars GOOGLE_PROJECT_ID, PRIMARY_IP_CIDR,